binhphanhai/frontend-system-design/docs/react-interview/01-react-interview-intro.md

 # React Interviews: An Introduction

-*A comprehensive guide to mastering React interviews by covering essential concepts, question types, and tailored strategies for front end engineers*
+_A comprehensive guide to mastering React interviews by covering essential concepts, question types, and tailored strategies for front end engineers_

----

 ---